ray-project/ray/doc/source/ray-air/check-ingest.rst

 .. warning::

-    In AIR alpha, streaming ingest does not apply to the preprocessors, which will still be fit in bulk.
+    In AIR alpha, streaming ingest only applies to preprocessor transform, not preprocessor fitting.
+    This means that the preprocessor will be initially fit in bulk, after which data will be transformed as it is loaded in a streaming manner.

 Reading Data
 ~~~~~~~~~~~~